-- 1. obtain and consider an educational assessment of the pupil; - 2. conform with the definition of a pupil who is exceptional, as per Section 1, Education Act and PPM 8, which provides the ministry's definition of the term learning disability and must be used by an IPRC in the identification of students who have learning disabilities. - 3. http://www.edu.gov.on.ca/extra/eng/ppm/ppm8.pdf - 4. place all pupils with exceptionalities; - 5. seek the attendance of the parent/guardian; - 6. send to the parent/guardian and to the referring principal a statement of its determinations; - 7. forward the original copy of the I.P.R.C. statement to the board office immediately; - 8. be followed by the development of an Individual Education Plan (I.E.P.) for a pupil who is exceptional within 30 days.
+- 1. obtain and consider an educational assessment of the pupil; - 2. conform with the definition of a pupil who is exceptional, as per Section 1, Education Act and PPM 8, which provides the ministry's definition of the term learning disability and must be used by an IPRC in the identification of students who have learning disabilities.
+(Policy/Program Memorandum 8) - 3. place all pupils with exceptionalities; - 4. seek the attendance of the parent/guardian; - 5. send to the parent/guardian and to the referring principal a statement of its determinations: - forward the original copy of the I.P.R.C. statement to the board office immediately; - 7. be followed by the development of an Individual Education Plan (I.E.P.) for a pupil who is exceptional within 30 days.